 This is another effect we highlighted in our other CBG guide.
 Cannabigerol is a neuroprotectant!
 In fact, it appears to have incredibly potent neuroprotective properties

-While it’s good for the brain, that could also mean it could help with conditions like Huntington’s Disease.
+While it’s good for the brain, it could also help with conditions like Huntington’s Disease.
 This is huge for the neurodegenerative disorder community.

 6. CBG Could Enhance Your Mood